kjk1208/layoutDetection/README.md

 CairoSVG==2.7.1
 numpy==1.26.2
 ```
-- Other Modules: Please refer to the ```requirements.txt``` file.
+- Other Modules: Please refer to ```requirements.txt```

 ### Content-Aware Layout Generation
 1. Data Preparation
 - Download the [PKU PosterLayout dataset](https://github.com/PKU-ICST-MIPL/PosterLayout-CVPR2023) and [CGL dataset](https://github.com/minzhouGithub/CGL-GAN) from their official websites.
 Only for convenience, we provide the [processed annotation files](https://drive.google.com/drive/folders/1GGh02Zv0sDjTai3FE0uNPntm-Asj8ioD?usp=sharing) with a uniform csv format.
 Please make sure to obtain the corresponding agreement before use.
-- Follow the instructions of [RALF](https://github.com/CyberAgentAILab/RALF) to preprocess the images, including
+- Follow the instructions of [RALF](https://github.com/CyberAgentAILab/RALF) to preprocess the images, including:
     - ```inpainting.py```: results should be put under ```input``` directory.
     - ```saliency_detection.py```: results should be put under ```saliency``` and ```saliency_sub``` directories.
-- The file structure should be as follows
+- The file structure should be as follows:
 ```
 ├── AbsolutePath/to/DatasetDirectory
 │   ├── all